In a brick warehouse in Brooklyn, a former nuclear engineer is re-inventing—and hopefully reviving—America’s original spirit.

 Originally trained as a chemical and nuclear engineer, Preston is a polymath, with technical leanings and a thirty thousand-foot view of whatever occupies him.
 Preston gives the impression of someone who lives in a constant state of improvisation.
 (Just getting him to commit to an appointment, for example, takes multiple conversations with an assistant and requires comparing calendars with an astrologer’s precision.)
 When he speaks, though, his voice is low and measured, with the delayed delivery that suggests very careful thinking.
 Which the novelty of this enterprise seemed to need.

-The origins of Cacao Prieto grew out of his success with the previous company to occupy the building, Atair Aerospace, which manufactured precision parachute systems for the defense industry.
-In 2009, when Preston sold that company (now owned by Boeing), he found himself with some capital, a stringent non-compete clause, and a desire to do something new.
+The origins of Cacao Prieto, Preston says, grew out of his success with the previous company to occupy the building, Atair Aerospace, which manufactured precision parachute systems for the defense industry.
+In 2009, Preston says he sold that company (it’s now owned by Boeing).
+He says that left him with some capital, a stringent non-compete clause, and a desire to do something new.

 Preston grew up in New York City, but his father was born in the Dominican Republic, where his family, originally from Spain, traces its heritage back to the 19th century.
 Shortly after he was freed of his duties at Atair, Preston decided to meet his family in the Dominican Republic for what ended up being a bit of a genealogy trip.
 At one point during his visit, Preston expressed some interest in visiting a cacao farm.
 To his surprise, one of his relatives said, “Oh, we have a cacao farm.
 We haven’t been there in twenty years, but you should check it out.”
 He did and, he says, “I fell in love with it and took it over.”